johnsnm1/370HW1/README.txt

 C. Answer the following questions (1 point each, select/type the right answer).

 1. Malloc takes the number of bytes to be allocated as the argument?
-True/false
+True/false Answer:True

 2. Not freeing the allocated memory throws a compilation error?
 True/false
+    Answer: false
 3. In which header file is malloc defined in?  ______
+    Answer: stdlib.h contains the malloc function.
 4. In makefile the default target is always the ______ target.
+    Answer: the Starter executable file.
 5. Which symbol/sign is used in a makefile to use the value stored in particular variable? ______
+    Answer: the symbol/sign is the $ sign, with the variable name surrounded by parenthesis. s